How to Start a WordPress Blog on Bluehost – 2019 Edition

 Now it’s time to get some traffic to your site.
 When you have set up Yoast SEO and given Google your site map, Google should find your site and index your posts and pages.
 I will now provide you with some additional tips on how to get people to your site.

 Content: Write content often and write long posts with many words.
 You want quality articles on your topic.
-Backlinko have done an analysis of the length of articles that ranks on Google, and the result is approx 1900 words So try not to write articles that are shorter than 1000 words.
+Backlinko has done an analysis of the length of articles that ranks on Google, and the result is approx 1900 words So try not to write articles that are shorter than 1000 words.

 Answer questions: You should at least in the beginning answer questions people in your niche have.
 That way you will get more people to your site.
 People usually search on google for an answer, and the better your answer is, the higher on the search results your article will be shown.